-The Department of Education at the University of York is offering one PhD Scholarship Award to candidates wishing to study in one of the Departmental research groups:
+The Department of Education at the University of York is offering three PhD Scholarship Awards to candidates wishing to study in one of the Departmental research groups:

-Applicants must be able to commence full-time study in October 2019 and be eligible to pay Home/EU fees in order be considered for a Departmental PhD Award.
+Applicants must be able to commence full-time study in October 2021 and be eligible to pay UK (home) fee rates in order be considered for a Departmental PhD Award.